EloiStree/2021_10_03_EloiGeneralToolbox/README.md

 Hello to you.

 My name is Éloi Strée.
 If you read this it means that I was probably participating to this project.
-Or that someone like and us my toolbox.
+Or that someone like, and use, my toolbox.

 This repository are a compilation of small scripts that I use at least 2-20+ time a year.
 So it worst to have a hard dependencity to it.

 If you find the code I am providing useful, feel free to pay me a beer or a coffee: